mw55309/crisp_colours/README.md

-# Crisp Colours
+# Potato Chip Colours
-Also known as chips in strange countries.
+Also known as crisps in strange countries.
 A global standard for crisp/chip packaging colours.

+* Blue - Original (aka sea salt)
-* Light blue - Salt 'n' vingear
+* Light blue - Sour cream & onion (or chives)
-* Green - Cheese 'n' onion
+* Green - Chicken
-* Brown - Beef (possibly with onion)
+* Brown - Barbeque
-* Yellow - Chicken
+* Yellow - Cheese
-* Maroon - Gammon
-* Red - tomato sauce
+* Purple - Salt & vinegar
-* White - salt 'n' shake
+* Lime green - Light 'n' tangy
-* Purple - Worcester sauce

-Scampi fries, doritos (and variants) and any kind of corn product _are not crisps_ therefore do not count.
+Scampi fries, doritos (and variants) and any kind of corn product _are not chips_ therefore do not count.